+A precise statement of the theorem is given at the beginning of Section~\ref{sec:proof-theor-refth} below.
+The hyperbolic cone above is naturally realized as a boundary face of the spacetime compactification introduced below in Section~\ref{sec:conic-geometry}; the joint asymptotics describe the behavior near the intersection of two faces.

+We note further that the hypotheses of Theorem~\ref{thm:main-thm} may be relaxed somewhat; it is not strictly necessary that we consider the static wave equation on a product cone; we stick to this setting for pedagogical reasons but describe straightforward generalizations below (see Section~\ref{sec:conic-geometry}).
+Although the argument simplifies in the product setting, the complications arising in the general setting can be treated using more refined microlocal techniques, though logarithmic terms might appear in the expansion.
+See for instance the previous papers~\cite{BVW1, BVW2} for relaxing the static hypothesis and Melrose--Vasy--Wunsch~\cite{MVW} to relax the product hypothesis.
+Recent work of Yang~\cite{yang2020propagation} further connects this paper with the work of Cheeger--Taylor by linking the scattering matrix (whose structure can be obtained from our result) with the principal symbol of the diffracted wave.

-Theorem~\ref{thm:main-thm} is an extension of the foundational work initiated by Cheeger--Taylor~\cite{CT1, CT2}, though our aim is different.
+The results in Theorem~\ref{thm:main-thm} extend the foundational work initiated by Cheeger--Taylor in \cite{CT1, CT2}, though our aim is different.
 Cheeger and Taylor were more interested in the propagation of wavefront set for the wave equation on product cones; in particular their main aim was to show the existence (and calculate the symbol) of the diffracted wave arising from the metric singularity.
 In the process, they also found the asymptotic behavior of solutions of the wave equation away from $\scri^{+}$; we recover their result in this region.
-Although in principle Theorem~\ref{thm:main-thm} can be recovered using the methods of Cheeger--Taylor~\cite{CT1,CT2} provided one could extend their asymptotic expansion uniformly to the boundary of the light cone, but we provide an alternative microlocal proof.
+Although in principle Theorem~\ref{thm:main-thm} can be recovered using the methods of Cheeger--Taylor~\cite{CT1,CT2} provided one could extend their asymptotic expansion uniformly to the boundary of the light cone, we provide an alternative microlocal proof.

-We note that the hypotheses of Theorem~\ref{thm:main-thm} may be relaxed somewhat; it is not strictly necessary that we consider the static wave equation on a product cone; we present this setting largely for pedagogical reasons and describe straightforward generalizations below (see Section~\ref{sec:conic-geometry}).
-Although the argument simplifies in the product setting, the complications arising can be treated using more refined microlocal techniques.
-See for instance the previous papers~\cite{BVW1, BVW2} for relaxing the static hypothesis and Melrose--Vasy--Wunsch~\cite{MVW} to relax the product hypothesis.